GeekVisit/uproot/README.md

 1. If you are ADDING leases to an existing Mikrotik configuration, you'll want to use the `--merge` option, merging the import file into a backup file of your existing configuration.

-2. Download to your local computer a backup from your existing configuration, then merge with the file to be imported:
+2. Make sure to make a backup of your existing configuration and download to your computer.

+3. Perform the merge with the file to be imported (shown below with an exported Mikrotik file but can use any other supported source as input):

     ````bash
         uprt dhcp-static-leases.rsc -m dhcp-static-leases-export.rsc -g m -b merge-output
     ````

-3. This will output a "merge-output.rsc" file.
+4. This will output a "merge-output.rsc" file.
 Upload the file to your Mikrotik router and follow the steps for [importing](#mikrotik---import).

 ## Unsupported Routers - Creating A CSV File of Network Devices Using Nmap